 This suggests that bonds between calves may be stronger than the mother/offspring bond.
 Immature males are tolerated by the females until they are 2-2.5 years old.

 Roan can have violent tempers.
 While they do not have fixed territories, a dominant male will exclude others from a 500-mile radius around its herd, consisting of 6-20 females and young.

 When two adult males encounter each other, it is common for them to fight for dominance of their herd.
 They brandish their horns, run forward, and drop to their knees while clashing their large horns together.
 Renowned for their strength and aggressive defense of their herds and calves, roan in the wild will even take on lions.

 A male roan has a darker black-and-white facemask than a female.
 Both sexes have backward-curving horns, although they are shorter in the females.

 Roan have a very high-pitched vocalization, even as adults.

 There is a genus of antelope, Hippotragus, which includes three species – roan, sable, and bluebuck.
 Sable also live at Fossil Rim, but in a different pasture.
 Believed to have gone extinct in 1800, the bluebuck is the first historically recorded large African mammal to become extinct.

 At Fossil Rim, roan live in the Front Pasture - the first pasture that guests enter.
-Interestingly, roan are the dominant species in their Fossil Rim pasture, just as their relative sable antelope are the dominant species in the pasture where are located.
+In 2021, a second roan herd began in the Game Preserve - the fourth pasture that guests enter.